vphruz/Cybertalents-Blue-Team-Writeups23/Threat-Hunter/eXodus.md

 ![wireshark](./img1.png)
-a virustotal search of this ipaddress shows that it's malicioius we get data from it using this tshark command ```tshark -r eXodus.pcapng -Y icmp -T fields -e data.data > output.txt``` the data is xor encoded and needs to be convreted to binary
+a virustotal search of this ipaddress shows that it's malicioius we get data from it using this tshark command ```tshark -r eXodus.pcapng -Y icmp -T fields -e data.data > output.txt``` the data is xor encoded and needs to be converted to binary
 # Flag